Northern Ireland churches: Haass talks 'missed opportunity'

 Speaking on the BBC NI's Sunday Politics, Secretary of State Theresa Villiers said it was wrong to say that the talks had failed.

 "The reality is we'll only get a solution on these issues if there is a cross-party agreement, cross-communal, cross-party agreement within Northern Ireland," she said.

-"In many sense that was the whole point of devolution, so that decisions on crucial issues like this could be made by the people elected by the people of Northern Ireland."'Close the gap'
+"In many sense that was the whole point of devolution, so that decisions on crucial issues like this could be made by the people elected by the people of Northern Ireland."